Tokusatsu: Adaptations

 Godzilla, King of the Monsters! first appeared in English in 1956.
 Rather than a simple dub of the Japanese-language original, this work represented an entirely re-edited version that restructured the plot to incorporate a new character played by a native English-speaking actor, Raymond Burr.
 Ultraman gained popularity when United Artists dubbed it for American audiences in the 1960s.

+In 1993, Mighty Morphin Power Rangers premiered on Fox Kids.
+The series used action footage from Toei's Kyōryū Sentai Zyuranger for its first season and Gosei Sentai Dairanger and Ninja Sentai Kakuranger for its second and third seasons respectively.
+Produce by Saban Entertainment.
+Power Rangers series adapted Super Sentai for 30 seasons; using footage from 25 Super Sentai Series.
+Both series are currently in hiatus.
+Due to the success of Power Rangers, Saban produced other series using footage from other Toei series.
+The first being VR Troopers using footage from Metal Hero Series: Choujinki Metalder, Jikuu Senshi Spielban, and Space Sheriff Shaider.
+VR Troopers ran in syndication.
+Saban went on to produce Beetleborgs based on Juukou B-Fighter and B-Fighter Kabuto.
+Saban's Masked Rider is based on Kamen Rider Black RX.

 In 2002, 4Kids Entertainment bought the rights to Ultraman Tiga, but simply produced a dub of the Japanese footage, broadcast on the FoxBox.
 And in 2009, Adness Entertainment took 2002's Kamen Rider Ryuki and turned it into Kamen Rider: Dragon Knight, which began broadcast on The CW4Kids in 2009.
 It won the first Daytime Emmy for "Outstanding Stunt Coordination" for its original scenes.

-In 2023, GMA Network released Voltes V: Legacy, an adaptation of the original Voltes V, which has used special effects and CGI heavily reminiscent of those found in traditional tokusatsu shows, with some western influences added.
+In 2023, GMA Network released Voltes V: Legacy, an adaptation of the original Voltes V, which used special effects and CGI heavily reminiscent of those found in traditional tokusatsu shows, with some western influences added.
 In 2006, YTV Monster Warriors used CGI for the monsters with humor in the show.

 Original productions

 In 1961, England-based filmmakers produced the Godzilla-style film, Gorgo, which used the same situation technique as the Godzilla films.
 That same year, a Danish-American co-production between Saga Studios and Cinemagic made two Godzilla-style giant monster films, both named Reptilicus, bringing each monster to life using a marionette on a miniature set.
 In 1967, South Korea produced its monster movie titled Yonggary.

 In 1975, Shaw Brothers produced a superhero film called The Super Inframan, based on the huge success of Ultraman and Kamen Rider there.
 The film starred Danny Lee in the title role.
 Although there were several similar superhero productions in Hong Kong, The Super Inframan came first.
 With help from Japanese special effects artists under Sadamasa Arikawa, they also produced a Japanese-styled monster movie, The Mighty Peking Man, in 1977.